|OLG and DCRT

-This site is an excellent resource for obtaining free standardized graphic symbols for publicity and advertising, both on the Web and in print.
+You can obtain free standardized graphic symbols for publicity and advertising, both on the Web and in print (here).

 The Southeast ADA Center, located within the Center for Assistive Technology and Environmental Access at the Georgia Institute of Technology in Atlanta, serves as the regional center for an accessibility network of state and local partners from eight Southeast states, including North Carolina.
 The Southeast ADA Center offers five core services to promote awareness about the Americans with Disabilities Act, accessible information technology, and the rights and abilities of people with disabilities: